sphinx-doc/sphinx/doc/domains.rst

 .. rst:role:: py:const

    Reference a "defined" constant.
-This may be a C-language ``#define`` or a Python variable that is not intended to be changed.
+This may be a Python variable that is not intended to be changed.

 .. rst:role:: py:class